ETrun/ETrun/docs/index.md

 In order to permanently save records, you need to create an account on the official ETrun website, and link it to your game.
 Here is a step-by-step tutorial:

-* Go to the [website](https://timeruns.net/) and open the Signup tab.
+* Go to the [website](https://timeruns.net/dashboard/register) and fill out the form.
-* Follow the instructions and wait for the account activation email.
-* Once your account has been activated, login on the ETrun [forum](https://forum.timeruns.net/).
-* In the top right corner, click on your nickname and follow this path:
-  * User Control Panel
-  * Profile
-  * Edit account settings
 * Now you can see your Timeruns token.
 This is your password which links your game to your own website account.
 Never share it!
 * Copy your Timeruns token.
 * Insert your Timeruns token ingame into the `/etr_authToken` cvar.
-* Type `/login` into the console.
+* Type `/login` into the console (or `/signin` if you are using ET:Legacy).

 Congratulations!
 You are now logged in and able to set records.
-You cannow find your stats on the website and share them with your friends.
+You can now find your stats on the website and share them with your friends.

 ## Things to know